tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ![[Pasted image 20220822225306.png]]

 #### Steroids
 Lipids that are characterised by their four fused rings: three six atom rings then a five atom ring.
+On the last ring (ring D) a fatty acid is often attached and is calle dthe

 ### Proteins
 > [!def]